octoxalis/contextual-css/README.md

 By convention, the **Contextual-CSS** file has a double extension: `.context.html` (even if the file format is not fully compliant with an HTML grammar).
 After processing, this extension is replaced by the usual `.css` one.<br/>
 In the tutorial, the name of each file is the root tag of the file.

-As to improve code reading, an 8-spaces indentation between the opening tag and its declarations is used.
+As to improve code reading, an 8-spaces indentation between the opening tag and its declarations is used.<br>
+CSS output files are **minified by default**.
+Unminifying is done using the `--u` argument when invoquing the script.

 ## Examples